Genetics and abortion: Opposition to disability-selective abortion

 Several different arguments lie at the heart of opposition to disability-selective abortions.
 Those against disability-selective abortions often quote the right to life of all fetuses.
 Further arguments include that such abortions are based on misinformation or stereotypes about the lives of people with disabilities.
-Others consider abortion of fetuses with disabilities a form of discrimination, arguing that abortion after a positive diagnosis sends the message that a life with disability is not worth living.
+Others consider the abortion of fetuses with disabilities a form of discrimination, arguing that abortion after a positive diagnosis sends the message that a life with a disability is not worth living.
 Disability and feminist activists warn against the eugenic possibilities of disability-selective abortions for the disabled community.
-Reproductive rights activists not only fight for women's right to abortion, but also for their right to choose not to use prenatal testing.
+Reproductive rights activists not only fight for women's right to abortion but also for their right to choose not to use prenatal testing.
 A notable pro-choice supporter who condemned disability-selective abortion was Adrienne Asch, who believed that perceived problems associated with disability were not attributable to the disability itself but an absence of social support and acceptance.